Jean-Baptiste Say

 Jean-Baptiste Say ([ʒɑ̃batist sɛ]; 5 January 1767 – 15 November 1832) was a liberal French economist and businessman who argued in favor of competition, free trade and lifting restraints on business.
-He is best known for Say's law—also known as the law of markets—which he popularized.
-Scholars disagree on the surprisingly subtle question of whether it was Say who first stated what is now called Say's law.
+He is best known for Say's law—also known as the law of markets—which he popularized, although scholars disagree as to whether it was Say who first articulated the theory.
 Moreover, he was one of the first economists to study entrepreneurship and conceptualized entrepreneurs as organizers and leaders of the economy.
+He was also closely involved in the development of the École spéciale de commerce et d'industrie (ESCP), historically the first business school to be established.

 Early life

 Say was born in Lyon.
 His father Jean-Etienne Say was born to a Protestant family which had moved from Nîmes to Geneva for some time in consequence of the revocation of the Edict of Nantes.
 Say was intended to follow a commercial career and in 1785 was sent with his brother Horace to complete his education in England.
 He lodged for a time in Croydon and afterwards (following a return visit to France) in Fulham.
 During the latter period, he was employed successively by two London-based firms of sugar merchants, James Baillie & Co and Samuel and William Hibbert.
 At the end of 1786, he accompanied Samuel Hibbert on a voyage to France which ended in December with Hibbert's death in Nantes.
 Say returned to Paris, where he found employment in the office of a life assurance company directed by Étienne Clavière.
 His brother Louis Auguste (1774–1840) also became an economist.